ViviTurtle/LeetCode/TwoSum/README.md

 Lessons Learned
 ---------------------

-After completing the twoSum code with my semi-optimized solution, I viewed other ways people solved the problem.
+After completing the twoSum code with my semi-optimized solution, I viewed the other way people solved the problem.
 This led me to the method **enumerate()**.
-This method adds returns iterates through a list and returns a tuple (index,value).
-This is very useful when you want to make **for each** loops where you will be using the value **and** the index.
-You can turn the following loop:
+This method iterates through a list and returns a tuple - (index,value).
+This is very useful when you want to make a **for each** loops where you will be using the value **and** the index. tldr; - You can turn the following loop:

 ```python
  for index in range (0, length):